Psychology Major Objectives

 Students in the Psychology major will:

-- Apply psychological principles ethically to personal, social, and organizational issues.
+- Apply psychological principles ethically and socially responsibly in a diverse world.

 |First-Year Gateway Experience|

 |Bryant IDEA: Innovation and Design Experience For All|

 |Honors: Core Concepts in Psychology|

 |Research Methods in Psychology|

 |Research Methods in Psychology II: Psychological Research and Statistics|